gear-foundation/gear-wiki/docs/examples/DAO.md

 },
 ```

- - The proposal processing after the proposal competes during the grace period.
-If the proposal is accepted, the tribute tokens are deposited into the contract and new shares are minted and issued to the applicant.
-If the proposal is rejected, the tribute tokens are returned to the applicant.
+ - The proposal processing occurs after the proposal completes its grace period.
+If the proposal is accepted, the tribute tokens are deposited into the contract, and new shares are minted and issued to the applicant.
+In the event of rejection, the tribute tokens are returned to the applicant.

 ```rust
 /// The proposal processing after the proposal completes during the grace period.